GoogleChrome/web.dev/src/site/content/en/blog/optimizing-content-efficiency-loading-third-party-javascript/index.md

 origins.
 It breaks this down by both total bytes and the number of requests:

 {% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/xl16aV7c9rVOd28JwC70.png", alt="content breakdown by domain (first view).
-Shows the percentage of requests and bytes for each third party", width="800", height="456" %}
+Shows the percentage of requests and bytes for each third-party", width="800", height="456" %}

 When you see a problematic script, figure out what the script does and ask yourself whether the script is really that necessary.
 Do an A/B test to balance